 I really enjoy making wooden parts and accessories for Summer Dance in my woodshop.
 This door only took about four hours to build, finish, and install.
 The wood was leftover from a hope chest that I made for my daughter and it has some interesting figure in the grain that made an attractive addition to the inside of the boat.

 Installing this door was identical to the galley door.
 I positioned it in the center of the panel facing the portable toilet.
 This makes it convenient to open the door between your feet when you’re sitting there.
-I’m going to make a toilet paper holder and mount it on the inside of the door where it will be convenient but hidden.
+I also made a toilet paper holder and mounted it on the inside of the door where it is convenient but hidden.
 The cutout is 1/2″ larger all around than the opening of the door frame.
 I drilled 1/2″ pilot holes in the corners and cut between them with a handheld jigsaw.

 The frame is screwed in place with stainless steel oval head screws and trim washers.

 Mrs. $tingy loads this space with toiletries and cleaning supplies.
 Together with the under galley storage solution, this doubles our storage space for household items.
 For more storage organization tips, see Tips To Get Organized Below Deck.

 Would you like to be notified when I publish more posts like this?
 Enter your email address below to subscribe to this blog and receive notifications of new posts by email.
 You will also receive occasional newsletters with exclusive info and deals only for subscribers and the password to the Downloads page.
 It’s free and you can unsubscribe at any time but almost nobody does!